kevgao/weather/Readme.md

     ```

-## Compile ##
+## Compile and Run ##
-    1. Install glfw and reflect its directory in Makefile (might be tricky but works on my mac)
+    1. Install glfw
+       (You might need to modify the glfw directory in makefile if compile on macos)
-    2. run make
+    2. make
+    3. ./project

 ## Interaction ##
     * W/A/S/D to navigate through the landscape